The CRISPR Baby Scandal Gets Worse by the Day

 He also published a paper in The CRISPR Journal that lays out ethical principles, such as transparency, that he himself violated.
 The paper was in the works well before the news of the babies broke, and was published two days afterward.
 Ryan Ferrell, He’s PR consultant, is one of the co-authors.

-10. He sought ethical advice and ignored it
+10. He sought ethical advice and ignored it.

-Sharon Begley at STAT reports that He spoke at length with two bioethicists, William Hurlbut at Stanford University and his son Benjamin Hurlbut at Arizona State University.
-Neither one was aware of He’s plans, but spent time telling him about their conservative Catholic stance on ethics, in which human life begins at conception.
+Sharon Begley at STAT reports that He spoke at length with bioethicists William Hurlbut at Stanford University, as well as his son Benjamin Hurlbut at Arizona State University, neither of whom was aware of He’s plans.
+The elder Hurlbut spent time telling He about his conservative Catholic stance on ethics, in which human life begins at conception.
 “It seems like He came to the conclusion that ethics was synonymous with Christianity,” Hills says.
-That allowed him to politely disregard the Hurlbuts’ opinions and “develop his own personal code that reads like what you would expect from a freshman in the first weeks of Bioethics 101.”
+That allowed him to politely disregard Hurlbut’s opinions and “develop his own personal code that reads like what you would expect from a freshman in the first weeks of Bioethics 101.”

-11. There is no way to tell if He’s work did any good.
+11. There is no way to tell whether He’s work did any good.

 Both Nana and Lulu will be monitored at least until they turn 18.
 But “the children were already at virtually no risk of contracting HIV,” said Alta Charo, a bioethicist from the University of Wisconsin at Madison, in a statement.
 This means that “there is no way to evaluate if this indeed conferred any benefit.
 If they remain HIV-negative, there is no way to show it has anything to do with the editing.”

-At the Hong Kong summit, He was asked if the two children would be treated differently by their parents, who will know that they have been edited.
+At the Hong Kong summit, He was asked whether the two children would be treated differently by their parents, who will know that they have been edited.
 “I don’t know how to answer this question,” He said.

 12. He has doubled down.